About the Plan

 In addition to looking at the curbside, we are taking a broader look at parking and mobility for all modes in Hoboken to understand how our transportation systems can be improved.
 Through this plan, we will develop strategies to align the management of Hoboken's curb space with our goals for safety and mobility.

-Learn more about the plan by clicking the tabs at right to watch the video or view the results of the interactive map activity (open from May to July 2024).
-Stay tuned for updates about future engagement opportunities.
+Learn more about the plan by clicking the tabs above to watch the video or view the results of the interactive map activity.

 Planning Process